Delanson, New York: History

 The village of Delanson is situated in the southern part of the town of Duanesburg, Schenectady County, New York.
 It lies between the historic Cherry Valley Turnpike, also known as the Third Great Western Turnpike (now part of US 20), and another highway once known as the Danforth Turnpike (now New York State Route 7).

 Under the name of Delanson, its history dates back only to 1893.
-The sister village of Quaker Street, situated approximately one-half mile to the south of Delanson and on the Danforth Turnpike (now New York Route 7), was the pioneer business center serving the surrounding territory before the era of railroad transportation.
+The sister hamlet of Quaker Street, situated approximately one-half mile to the south of Delanson and on the Danforth Turnpike (now New York Route 7), was the pioneer business center serving the surrounding territory before the era of railroad transportation.
 What is now known as Delanson was then referred to as Toad Hollow because it lies to the head of the Normans Kill drainage.

 The Albany and Susquehanna Railroad, being authorized and organized by the state legislature to construct a railroad from Albany to Binghamton, built the railroad in sections.
 The first section extended from Albany to Central Bridge, and their engineers, seeking a favorable grade, found the desired route passed through the upper part of the Normans Kill valley which provided an improved means of transportation for this vicinity.
 This section was constructed from 1861 to 1863 inclusive, and in the latter year transportation was established between the above-named points.
 To best serve the needs of Quaker Street, a site was chosen for a station and other necessary facilities.
 A station and freight house were erected on the east side of the highway crossing, between certain tracks existing at that time.
 This was given the name Quaker Street Station.

 The Delaware and Hudson Canal Company was organized and was expanded by buying or leasing railroads from Rouses Point, New York to Wilkes-Barre, Pennsylvania and the canal from Honesdale, Pennsylvania to Rondout, New York.
 The Albany and Susquehanna Railroad was leased to the Delaware and Hudson Canal Company and became part of its Susquehanna Division.
 Later, the canal properties were sold to Samuel Coykendall, who dropped the word "canal" from the corporation title.
 The Schenectady and Duanesburg Railroad was built from Delanson to Schenectady; at Delanson it connected with, and became part of, the Susquehanna division of the Delaware and Hudson Railroad.
 The formation of a junction brought increased activities to this point, making it necessary for more men to be employed.

-Of necessity homes were built for the accommodation of those employed in their different capacities by the railroad.
-Several business places opened up, including a coal business owned and operated by Mr. Hicks Sheldon.
-He conducted this business until the time of his death, after which it was purchased by Mr. W. C Briggs.
+Out of necessity, homes were built for the accommodation of those employed in their different capacities by the railroad.
+Several business places opened up, including a coal business owned and operated by Mr. Hicks Sheldon, who conducted this business until the time of his death, after which it was purchased by Mr. W. C Briggs.